tiramiseb/electricite/teleinfod/README.md

 Configuration
 -------------

-The default configuration file is /usr/local/etc/teleinfod.conf.
+The default configuration file is `/usr/local/etc/teleinfod.conf`.

 All parameters are mandatory.

 MySQL tables
 ------------

-When the "mysql" output is activated, data is stored in two MySQL table.
+When the "mysql" output is activated, data is stored in two MySQL tables.

 Create the DB and a user: